-Continue through this gate, and carry on alongside a conifer wood on the right, carry on through a wicket gate into a narrow fenced area, next to mixed woodland.
-Continue up-hill to the wicket gate in the fence ahead.
+Continue through this gate, and carry on passing through another gate into a narrow fenced area, next to mixed woodland.
+Continue up-hill to the next gate in the fence ahead.

 Go through the gate and bear right, heading up-hill to reach the track on the skyline in approximately 200metres.
 Follow the track to the top of the hill, as the track bears right walk straight on along the sunken grassy track, descending gradually to the Coppath Burn.
 Keep to the track as it crosses the burn, go through the gate and bear left towards the field wall ahead.
 Make for the gate.